Endangered Amur Tiger Dies After Artificial Insemination Procedure At Cheyenne Mountain Zoo: 'Life Ended Too Soon'

 Chastain described Savelii as “spunky and playful.”

 “Savelii will be missed immensely.
-But our sadness is not only for the loss of a beautiful individual, but also sadness for the loss suffered for the Amur tiger species as a whole,” he stated.MORE NEWS: Colorado Is Known For Heavy March Snow, One Storm Ended Record Drought In 2003
+But our sadness is not only for the loss of a beautiful individual, but also sadness for the loss suffered for the Amur tiger species as a whole,” he stated.MORE NEWS: Mask-Related Questions Arise As CDC Issues New Guidance

 In an effort to have something positive come from the loss of Savelii, the Cheyenne Mountain Zoo will offer a $34,000 community challenge.
 They will match each dollar raised up to $34,000 to go directly to tiger conservation.
 You can give at cmzoo.org/tiger.